habca/icarus-tool/README.md

 ```
 -g --gnu          Apply GNU readline functionality to python's input.
 -i --implicit     Add all the necessary intermediate steps.
+-j --json         Show the output of in JSON format.
 -r --recursive    Show the output as a tree data structure.
 -h --help         Show this user manual and exit.
 ```